cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/use-notifications-and-policy-tips.md

 - MOE150
 - MET150
 ms.assetid: 87496bc5-9601-4473-8021-cb05c71369c1
 description: "A policy tip is a notification or warning that appears when someone is working with content that conflicts with a DLP policy.
 You can use email notifications and policy tips to increase awareness and help educate people about your organization's policies.
-You can also give people the option to override the policy, so that they're not blocked if they have a valid business need or if the policy is detecting a false positive.
+You can also give people the option to override the policy, so that they're not blocked if they have a valid business need or if the policy is detecting a false positive."
-"
 ---

 # Send email notifications and show policy tips for DLP policies